sumurthy/ojsspec/markdown/sp-client-base/guid.md

 #### Returns
 `boolean`
 Value indicating whether the guid is valid.
-Indicates whether a guid is valid (according to RFC4122).

 #### Parameters